dylatopia/servease-app/README.md

 ## Tech Stack

+Built using AI-assisted development tools (prompt-based / "vibe coding") for the initial structure, then customized manually — adjusting layout, colors, data, and flow logic — to match the app's design and UX requirements.
-Built as a front-end prototype using HTML, CSS, and JavaScript, hosted on Netlify.
+Front-end only: HTML, CSS, JavaScript, hosted on Netlify.
 This is a UI/UX and business-model prototype — it demonstrates the intended user flow and  interface but is not yet connected to a backend, database, or payment system.

 ## Status